-MR. EDJERICON: Mr. Speaker, your committee has been considering Tabled Document 278-20(1), and I would like to report progress with one motion carried, and that consideration of Tabled Document 278-20(1) is concluded, and that the House concur and those amended.
-And that any appropriation bill be based thereon be introduced without delay.
+MR. EDJERICON: Mr. Speaker, your committee has been considering Tabled Document 278-20(1), and I would like to report progress with one motion carried, and that consideration of Tabled Document 278-20(1) is concluded, that the House concur in those estimates and that an appropriation bill based thereon be introduced without delay.
 And Mr. Speaker, I move that the Report of the Committee of the Whole be concurred with.
 Thank you.